irimitenkan/Z2M-MLI-404011-Blueprint/README.md

 # Z2M-MLI-404011-Blueprint

-Home Assistant Blueprint for Müller-Licht Remote to compatible with Zigbee2MQTT v2.x
+Home Assistant Blueprint for Müller-Licht Remote compatible with Zigbee2MQTT v2.x

 ## Important Note
 Double check the bindings of your remote in Zigbee2MQTT,in column "Cluster" genLevelCtrl, genOnOff, lightingColorCtrl must be available.
 If not, enter settings: